-Cortex-A processors, used in applications that have high-compute requirements, run rich operating systems and deliver interactive media and graphics experience from the latest technological mobile internet must-have devices such as handsets and ultra-portable netbooks or SmartBooks, to automotive infotainment systems and next generation digital TV systems.
+Cortex-A processors are used in applications that have high-compute requirements, run rich operating systems and deliver interactive media and graphics on the latest must-have devices such as handsets and ultra-portable netbooks to automotive infotainment systems and next-generation digital TV systems.

 Cortex-A processors are geared towards providing the full internet experience, but are used in a wide variety of applications including: